 It is for this reason I refer to the first renaissance as the rebirth of the physical man and not of the spiritual man.
 But the second renaissance which has come is the rebirth of the spiritual man and the true revival of Hermeticism, which the first renaissance can no longer be considered to be.

-I now want to proceed to state and briefly discuss these seven hermetic principles and at important junctures make reference to how they find important relationships with the new spiritual science and the seven absolute principles of the universe.
+I now want to proceed to state and briefly discuss these seven hermetic principles and at important junctures make reference to how they find important relationships with the new spiritual science and with any of the seven absolute principles of the universe.

 1. The Principle of Mentalism